idossha/TI-CSC_loader/README.md

 1. locate you MR scans
   * If these are DICOM, use `dcm2niix` function from the command line to transform to niftis
-  * Once you have your niftis in place, use the `charm` function from SimNIBS to reconstruct the head model
+  * Once you have your niftis in place, use the `charm` function from SimNIBS to reconstruct the head model and co-register EEG nets.
   * Once `m2m_subjectrID` you can move to the `analyzer` / `optimizer`